Black (Sevendust song): Acoustic version

-The acoustic version of "Black" was recorded by Sevendust and was scheduled to be released on rock radio stations on March 25, 2014.
-Also, the song will be included in Sevendust first official acoustic album, Time Travelers & Bonfires which is set to be released by the band's 7Bros.
-Records in conjunction with ADA Label Services on April 15.
+The acoustic version of "Black" was recorded by Sevendust and was released to rock radio stations on March 25, 2014.
+The song was included on Sevendust's first official acoustic album, Time Travelers & Bonfires, which was released by the band's 7Bros.
+Records label in conjunction with ADA Label Services on April 15, 2014.
+It was ultimately the only single released for Time Travelers & Bonfires.